list-pgr/CitComAI-Hub.github.io/docs/documentation/local_digital_twins/index.md

 **Answer:**\
 All visualizations are integrated in a single LDT front-end.
 A mapbox based visualization shows the relevant entities (buildings with PVs, charging stations and POIs)  on a geographical map.
 Chart.js based graphs are built according to city's needs, they can be grouped into a dashboard.
 Separation of real/historical telemetries and generated one.

-### Aarhus City Lab / Denmark TEF - BIPED Digital Twin​ - Answers
+### Aarhus City Lab / Denmark TEF - BIPED Digital Twin​

 **Question:** What are the city-services supported by your LDT?\
 **Answer:**\